Home / Towns / Rubicon

 Heritage-listed hydroelectric infrastructure from early 1900s.

-Rubicon is located 120km from Melbourne CBD.
-The drive typically takes around 2 hours via the Maroondah Highway.
+Rubicon is 120km from Melbourne on sealed roads via the Maroondah Highway.